NexPlayer/TizenWebOS/ps5/getting_started.md

     startFullscreen: true,
     startingBufferLength: 50,
     subtitle: 'Subtitle name of the video',
-    title: 'Name of the Video',
+    title: 'Name of the video',
     trailer: boolean,
     useDefaultControls: true,
     useNewRelicTracker: boolean,